geijinchan/RAG-from-Scratch-LLama-3.1-8B-/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Hugging Face for providing access to the Llama 3.1 8B model
+- The authors of the nutrition textbook used in this project